cmlsharp/cnti/README.md

 # cnti

-`cnti` is a low-level `no-std` library that provides abstractions for writing '__c__onsta__n__t __ti__me' programs (programs which do not leak information about secret data through timing side channels).
+`cnti` is a low-level `no-std` library that provides abstractions for writing '__`c__onsta__n__t` __`ti__me`' programs (programs which do not leak information about secret data through timing side channels).
 It takes heavy inspiration from [subtle](https://github.com/dalek-cryptography/subtle) which itself is inspired by [rust-timing-shield](https://www.chosenplaintext.ca/open-source/rust-timing-shield/getting-started/).
 The goal of this project is to facilitate the writing performant constant time code.
 However, __this library is a complement, not a substitute, for verifying the generated assembly and empirical timing charictaristics of security-critical functions__.

 This library is still a work-in-progress.